 Community dialogues can often be challenging and triggering.
 We may be discussing issues that have caused great trauma in the world — and often, great trauma in our own lives.
 Some dialogues may bring up painful memories, old wounds, present hurts and current resentments.
 Facilitating such dialogue depends on our wellness.
 We premium SELF-CARE as a tool of radical self-love!
 We do what we need to do to navigate our mental, emotional and physical well-being, such as stopping conversations to focus on ourself and come back when we are re-centred.

 Everyone who chooses to follow these guidelines is welcome and encouraged to participate.
 Although we will fail at times, we seek to treat everyone both as fairly and equally as possible.

 Although this list cannot be exhaustive, we explicitly honour diversity in:

 We will not tolerate discrimination based on any of the protected characteristics above.

-If we feel able and safe to, we may want to directly discuss our concerns with the person.
-It helps to start by assuming positive intent - the person making us feel uncomfortable may not be aware of what they are doing, and politely bringing their behaviour to their attention is encouraged.
+If we feel able and safe to, we may want to directly discuss our concerns with the person making us feel uncomfortable.
+It helps to start by assuming positive intent - they may not be aware of what they are doing, and politely bringing it to their attention is encouraged.
 Here's a suggested structure: